Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 There are two main types of volatility:

-- **Historical Volatility**: Calculated from past market prices, it reflects the asset's actual price movements over a specified period.
+- **Realized Volatility**: Calculated from past market prices, it reflects the asset's actual price movements over a specified period.

 - **Implied Volatility**: Derived from the market price of a traded derivative, especially options.
 It represents the market's expectation of future volatility.